sparkjava/sparkjava.github.io/pages/docs.md

 staticFiles.location("/public"); // Static files
 ~~~

-You can also assign an external folder (a folder not in the classpath) to serve static files by using the `staticFiles.externalLocation()` method.
+You can also assign an external folder (a folder not in the classpath) to serve static files by using the `staticFiles.externalLocation()` method.\\

 ~~~java
 staticFiles.externalLocation(System.getProperty("java.io.tmpdir"));
 ~~~

+Static files location must be configured before route mapping.
+If your application has no routes, `init()` must be called manually after location is set.

 ## Cache/Expire time
 You can specify the expire time (in seconds).
 By default there is no caching.